canonical/lxd/doc/instances.md

 vCPUs to be allocated and exposed to the guest as full cores.
 Those vCPUs will not be pinned to specific physical cores on the host.

-When `limits.cpu` is set to a range or comma separate list of CPU IDs (as provided by `lxc info --resources`), then the vCPUs will be pinned to those physical cores.
+When `limits.cpu` is set to a range or comma-separated list of CPU IDs (as provided by `lxc info --resources`), then the vCPUs will be pinned to those physical cores.
 In this scenario, LXD will check whether the CPU configuration lines up with a realistic hardware topology and if it